Disposable Diaper Safety: TCF, ECF, and SAP Explained

 QAre TCF and ECF the only safe bleaching methods for chemical safety in diapers?

-Yes, both meet EPA Best Available Technology standards, eliminating elemental chlorine risks.
+Yes, TCF and ECF are the bleaching methods that meet EPA Best Available Technology standards, eliminating elemental chlorine risks.
 Neither shows significant toxicity differences; they ensure pulp safety in diapers, with dioxin discharges reduced to non-concern levels per global research.[3][6][7]

 R